pelithne/k8s/workshop.md

 We will define the pipeline as **code**, in your repository, which simply means that the steps in the pipeline will be described in text, in a yaml-file.

-### Note: If your subscription does not allow you to create Service Principals, then please complete the additional steps described <a href="https://github.com/pelithne/k8s/blob/master/admin-account-access.md">here!</a> Then jump forward to the step "Run Pipeline".

 ### 3.6.5.
 Create a new Pipeline

 Go to Pipelines and create a new pipeline: